How often do you hear the word "Nope." or "No way.", or if you're lucky, maybe, "Eh, maybe later."

 Recently, we sat down with Marcello De Crescenzo, SDR at Bloomreach, to talk about the top struggles that sales development representatives face — and how to overcome them.

 Note: Leadfeeder is a powerful sales prospecting tool.
 Bonus, there's a free 14-day trial!
-Sign up, install our tracker, and start uncovering hidden prospects today.
+Sign up, install our tracker, and start uncovering hidden companies today.

 One of the biggest challenges SDRs face is not having the right tools — or in some cases, too many tools.